 Know How Insurance Works for Emergency Room Visits

 Fact 1: If you have a legitimate “emergency medical condition,” health insurance companies are required to cover ER services at in-network rates, even if the hospital is out-of-network.
-If an ER doesn’t accept a certain type of insurance, the ER is still required to treat you.
+If an ER doesn’t process a certain type of insurance, the ER is still required to treat you.
 You will be billed later for services.

 Fact 2: When you have a medical emergency, don’t waste time trying to call your insurance company to get approval for treatment.
 You DO NOT need to get prior approval from your health insurance company.